eads/hhdcpython/LESSON.md

 But just trust me on this one.
 Everything indented underneath that line will be executed when you run the script, either via PythonAnywhere's "run" button or from the command line (something we might be able to cover later).

 That's why there's a line that reads `output = process()` in that section.
 It can help to read that line right-to-left.
-On the right side, you're calling the function called `process()` -- you're asking the little machine to do something for you.
+On the right side, you're executing the function called `process()` -- you're asking the little machine to do something for you.
 On the left side, you're assigning the output of the `process()` function to a variable called `output`.

+A variable is just a way of storing assigning a name to some piece of data.
+The data could be alphanumeric characters ("Hacks/Hackers DC"), a whole number (50), a decimal number (35.5), a list of multiple pieces of data (["Seattle", "Chicago", "New York City"]).
+It turns out there are many *types* of data that can be stored with a variable.
+For this lesson, we'll be mostly worried about *strings* (a sequence of letters and numbers) and *lists* (a way of storing multiple pieces of data).

 Just like the function named `process`, you *could* call the variable just about anything you want.
 But in programming, clarity trumps creativity.
 (Tangentially, keeping track of stuff that *you* name, versus stuff that is just built-in, is one of the great challenges and confusing parts of programming for newcomers.)